 - 225g butter

-- In a bowl add the sugar, beat it in a low speed until it starts to get a creamy consistency.
+- In a bowl beat the butter at a low speed until it starts to get a creamy consistency.

-- Add the vanilla extract and continue to beat on a medium-high speed until you get the right consistency for a buttercream, probably will take 1-2 minutes.
+- Add the milk and vanilla extract and continue to beat on a medium-high speed until you get the right consistency for a buttercream, probably 1-2 minutes.

 #6 Marshmallow Buttercream

-One good thing about buttercream it that you can mix it with other ingredients, like the Swiss meringue buttercream.
+One good thing about buttercream is that you can mix it with other ingredients, like the Swiss meringue.
 In this recipe we mix it with marshmallows and we get one very light and fluffy frosting.
 You can also color it as you want to, like the one you see in the picture below.

 - 2 cups butter